chbooks/styleGuide_ebooks/readme.md

 ######4.
 Guide

 * Although the Guide is a vestige of older reading systems, it is still required by a number of our vendors, so if it is not present please add it in.
+* Guide items are an optional feature in the EPUB format.
+Kindle provides support for the cover, TOC, and text guide items.
 * Take specific care to note the first file with [a type](http://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.6) other than 'cover' or 'title-page' as that file is typically shown to readers first when they open a book after purchase.
 Our preference is either the foreword, preface, or first chapter be the first file to be revealed to the reader.
 This varies reading system to system.
 * By convention (see above) we prefer underscores for spaces.
 Take note that reference types use hyphens. i.e. copyright-page
 * Also by convention we prefer descriptive file names to differentiate the cover image from the cover page.
 Contrary to this, the reference type for the guide must be simply 'cover'.
 * And remember, reference types are case sensitive.
+* HTML TOC Must Be Referenced as a Guide Item
+* The Kindle platform supports guide items for defining the cover, the table of contents (TOC), and the start reading location (”Go to Beginning”).
+* Amazon does not recommend adding additional guide items to the OPF file, because they will be grayed out in the menu options and may cause customer confusion.

 ###Content Divisions